Get To Know Us

 Our Space

-High Road Physical Therapy is Located in the heart of downtown South Norwalk (SONO).
-Our space provides a bright and comfortable environment with state of the art equipment and a private treatment room.
-Parking is readily available next to the clinic, and we are walking distance from the South Norwalk Metro North station.
+High Road Physical Therapy is conveniently located in the heart of downtown South Norwalk (SoNo).
+The clinic features a spacious gym area, state-of-the-art equipment, and a private treatment room.
+Parking is easy, with free parking available right next to the clinic, and we’re just a short walk from the South Norwalk Metro-North station.
 The clinic is on the ground floor and is wheelchair accessible.

 FAQ